-Heather Stapleton, PhD
+Heather Stapleton, MS, PhD

 Dr. Stapleton is an Associate Professor at the Nicholas School of the Environment at Duke University.
 She is an environmental chemist and an international expert on flame retardants.
 Her lab is at the leading edge of flame retardant research and was instrumental in helping get flame retardants out of foam-containing baby products in the U.S.

 Nicholas Dembsey, PhD, PE, FSFPE